GaloisInc/.github/README.md

 # GitHub Workflows and Actions

-A collection of Github Actions designed to reduce repetition across projects.
+A collection of GitHub Actions designed to reduce repetition across projects.

 ## Actions